madebits/madebits.github.io/r/linux-csman.md

 * for any key files to use.
 Key files can be specified in any order as paths one by one by pressing *Enter* key to confirm them.
 Use *Enter* key without a path to stop entering key files, or if you are not using key files press *Enter* key to skip entry (or use `-k` option not to be asked for key files).
 * password to encrypt the secret file.

-To view back the used raw secret data just for the fun of it, you can use:
+To view back the used raw secret data (for fun) use:

 ```bash
 sudo cskey.sh dec secret.bin | base64 -w 0
 ```

-For even more fun, you can combine the two commands if needed as shown to change password (or use `csman.sh chp` command which is easier):
+You can combine the two commands if needed to change the password (or use `csman.sh chp` command which is easier):

 ```bash
 sudo bash -c 'secret=$(cskey.sh dec d.txt | base64 -w 0) && cskey.sh enc d.txt -s <(echo -n "$secret") -d'